SQream/sqream_docs/guides/migration/parquet.rst

 .. _parquet:

 **********************
-Migrate from Parquet
+Insert from Parquet
 **********************

-This guide can help has instructions for migrating data from Parquet files into SQream DB using :ref:`EXTERNAL TABLE<external_tables>`.
+This guide covers inserting data from Parquet files into SQream DB using :ref:`EXTERNAL TABLE<external_tables>`.

 1. Prepare the files